SIC-ruifonseca/documentation-user/website/publish/on-premise_geo-ip-installation.rst

    - The browsing IP address is the localhost (``127.0.0.1``) or a local area network one (``192.168.*.*``)
    - If a reversed proxy is used, make sure to configure it correctly.
 See `--proxy-mode <https://www.odoo.com/documentation/14.0/reference/cmdline.html#cmdoption-odoo-bin-proxy-mode>`__
-   - ``geoip2`` is not installed or the GeoIP database file wasn't found
+   - ``geoip2`` is not installed, or the GeoIP database file wasn't found
    - The GeoIP database was unable to resolve the given IP address